arrowhead-f/azure-iot-hub-adapter-java-spring/README.md

 ##### *Azure IoT Hub Configuration*

-This project assumes that you have already got an IoT Hub resource set up and it is sending its data in JSON format.
+This project assumes that you already have an IoT Hub resource set up and it is sending its data in JSON format.

 You can get your configuration properties by opening Azure Shell and typing the following command lines: